 Additionally, flexibility in design leads to easy modification per client request which result in higher efficiency across the board.

 Computer Aided Design and Manufacturing (CAD/CAM) is a software that we use to both design and manufacture products.
 CAD is responsible for the design and documentation of your product, while CAM takes your designs and manufactures a physical replica of your product.

 Computational Fluid Dynamics (CFD) analysis simulates how liquids and gases pass through or around objects.
 The use of computer software to simulate these variables can save time and funds which otherwise would be allocated to a real life physical test.

 Guill uses Fluid Dynamics software from COSMOSFloWorks in conjunction with SolidWorks.

 Guill uses CAMWorks to wipe out hours of complex programming with CNC, thanks to Automatic Feature Recognition (AFR) defining machinable features while the Technology Database defines operations to automatically create toolpaths at the click of a button.
 CAMWorks uses SolidWorks technology to create toolpaths that ensure the part you create is the part you designed.

 Finite Element Analysis (FEA) is a computerized method used to predict how a product reacts to real-world forces such as vibration, heat, fluid flow, and other physical effects.
 FEA helps predict the behavior of products affected by many physical effects, including: mechanical stress, mechanical vibration, fatigue, motion, heat transfer, fluid flow, electrostatics, and plastic injection molding.

-Wouldn't it nice to have the tools you need in one place.
+Wouldn’t it be nice to have the tools you need in one place?
 We think so.